 If you have a Blue Badge, you can use it here.
 You will need to display a time disc with your Blue Badge when parking, but you can park in disabled and non-disabled spaces at anytime.
 But remember, a Blue Badge is not a licence to park anywhere.
 You still have to obey the rules of the road and should not park where it would endanger, inconvenience or obstruct pedestrians or other road users.

 The parking concessions apply to parking on all parking in main parking areas, for example anywhere on the promenade.
 It also includes free parking in disc parking zones.
 You are entitled to park double the length of the specified time and you must also display a parking time disc.

 You may park free of charge in Chester Street car park and you may also park free of charge in Drumgold Street but for a maximum of 3 hours.
 If disabled parking spaces are not available in the Chester Street or Drumgold Street car parks you may still park free of charge in any vacant space.
-You can also park free of charge in Shaws Brow, The Bottle Neck & Lord Street Bus Station, but in Disabled spaces only.
+You can also park free of charge in Shaws Brow, The Bottle Neck and Lord Street Bus Station, but in Disabled Spaces only.

 To find out more information on the Blue Badge Scheme, please visit the web page.

 If your query has not been answered, please use one of the following contact numbers to find out further information.

 |Bus and Rail Timetables Enquiries||Tel: +44 1624 662525|